anmolw/product-api-test/Readme.md

 npm install
 ```

-Ensure that MongoDB is running locally.
-If it is running on a port other than 27017, edit `config/mongodb.js` and change the connection URL.
+Ensure that MongoDB is running locally at port 27017.
+If it is running on a different host or port, edit `config/mongodb.js` and change the connection string.

 Run index.js
 ```shell